Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/06-text-types/09-page.md

 <div class="divider-heading"></div>

-The `value` attribute can be used to "pre-fill" a text box.
-Unlike `placeholder`, when you click in the text box, the "pre-filled" text is not replaced.
-Instead, the user can edit it freely, remove it, or keep it.
+The `value` attribute "pre-fill's" a text box.
+Unlike `placeholder`, when the user clicks in the text box, the "pre-filled" text is not replaced.
+Instead, the user can freely edit, remove, or keep it.

 <div class="code-heading">
   <span class="html">HTML</span>
 </div>

 ```html
 <p>
   Birth Year: